meetup/workstation-setup/README.md

 - The project name is informative
 - Keep it easy to fork and customize
 - It has very limited requirements: git, bash and Ruby are all available on OS X by default

-Please see [this GitHub issue](https://github.com/pivotal/workstation-setup/issues/3) for more discussion on the subject.